Mechanical Technician

 • Ensure all relevant training, including mechanical and maintenance training, is up to date.

-• Always working safely and complying with all health and safety guidance and procedures.
+• Always working safely and complying with all Health and Safety guidance and procedures.

-Base Location: Oxford Sewage Treatment Works, OX4 4YU.
+Oxford Sewage Treatment Works, OX4 4YU.

 All PPE and tools are provided.